 WD2 is designed so that even a relatively small active minority can generate strong, high‑quality signal — without turning the whole system into a noisy group chat.

-A Council‑12 (also called a Wisdom Council) is a small group of 12 randomly selected active participants.
 The concept is inspired by the work of Jim and Jean Rough, creators of the Wisdom Council and Dynamic Facilitation — a method used for 40+ years in communities, organizations, and even government systems (for example, in Vorarlberg, Austria).

 In WD2, Councils‑12 act as civic filters and deliberation groups inside the decision pipeline.